vipra-uwf/vipra-1.0/README.md

 ---
 # SE.
 Setup

-There are three main steps for setting up the simulation. *(This is temporary, a more permanent setup is needed)*
+There are three main steps for setting up the simulation. *(This is temporary, a more permanent setup will be created in the future)*
 1. ChainBuilder setup
 2. VIPRA Launcher setup
 3. Simulation Compilation